WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report

-**Note**: I have made the following experiments in parallel to the training in previous chapter.
-The reason of that being total training taking about 50+ hours on my laptop.
-So the following writeup does not match exactly the final network model.
-More specifically I've used a model with 5x5 as first convolution here, which despite having inferior validation accuracy outperformed the final model on the web images.

 I have captured 44 traffic sign images from the web:

 ![Images from Web][image13]